C0D3D3V/Moodle-DL/README.md

 > Because manually downloading all the course files every few days is just ~~way too easy~~ inefficient.

-### Disclaimer
-*This software is provided "as is" and any expressed or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
-In no event shall the author or additional contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption).*

 ### Features
 - Watch your Moodle account for any added or changed files in your enrolled courses.
 - Optionally get notified via mail about these changes.